mjpost/sacrebleu/README.md

-# sacreBLEU
+# SacreBLEU

-This repository addresses a couple of problems with score comparisons in the machine translation resarch community:
+SacreBLEU addresses a couple of problems with score comparisons in the machine translation resarch community:

-- Although there is a standard metric, BLEU, it is subject to many parameters, which are often not specified in papers.
+- Although there is a standard metric, BLEU, it is subject to many parameters (casing, tokenization, reference length), which are often not specified in papers.
+- BLEU scores are not comparable when the references are tokenized differently.
+- It is often not clear exactly what parameter settings a particular paper used, even if they list the script.
-- Although there are standard test sets (e.g., those from WMT), they are released in slightly different formats each year, are wrapped in XML, and are in general a slight bother to deal with
+- Although there are standard test sets (e.g., those from WMT), they are released in slightly different formats each year, are wrapped in XML, and are in general a slight bother to deal with.

-To these problems, sacreBLEU provides these solutions:
+To these problems, SacreBLEU provides these solutions:

+- BLEU scores are produced (as they should be) on *detokenized* output.
+- SacreBLEU provides its own tokenization that is the same as those used by mteval-13a.pl, the official WMT scoring script.
-- BLEU scores are produced on *detokenized* output. sacreBLEU provides its own tokenizations.
-It includes a version string in its output that encapsulates all the parameters, aiding repeatability.
+- It includes a version string in its output that encapsulates all the parameters, helping with repeatability across papers.
 - It automatically downloads WMT datasets, unpacks them, and puts them in plain text format.

 # Quick start